Maaseh Breishit and Maaseh Merkavah: Practical Applications

 Ma'aseh Merkavah seems to have had practical applications.
 The belief was apparently current that certain mystic expositions of the Ezekiel chapter, or the discussion of objects connected with it, would cause God to appear.
 When R. Eleazar ben Arach was discoursing upon the Ma'aseh Merkavah to R. Yohanan ben Zakkai, the latter dismounted from his donkey, saying, "It is not seemly that I sit on the ass while you are discoursing on the heavenly doctrine, and while the Divinity is among us and ministering angels accompany us."
 Then a fire came down from heaven and surrounded all the trees of the field, whereupon all of them together began to recite the hymn of praise.
-R. Jose ha-Kohen and his companion had similar experiences.
+R. Yose HaKohen and his companion had similar experiences.
 The belief in the appearance of God is indicated also in the popular idea that all who inquire into the mysteries of the Ma'aseh Merkavah without being duly authorized will die a sudden death.
 Such a divine interposition is expressly mentioned in connection with the "story of the Creation" in Sanhedrin 95b.
 Rab Hananiah and Rab Hoshaiah studied the Sefer Yetzirah and the "Hilkhot Yetzirah" respectively every Sabbath evening and succeeded in creating a calf as large as a three-year-old ox.

 This esoteric tendency must have led often to pessimistic and nihilistic views, as is shown by the accounts of Elisha ben Abuyah and the Mishnaic passage, "He who speaks of the things which are before, behind, above, and below, it were better he had never been born."